bashbaugh/old-personal-site/_posts/2020-09-29-how-to-add-a-simple-react-js-file-manager-to-your-gcp-bucket.md

 ### Adding the Cloud functions

-*Before deploying cloud functions, make sure you [enable the Cloud Build API](https://console.cloud.google.com/marketplace/product/google/cloudbuild.googleapis.com).*
+*Before deploying cloud functions, make sure you [enable the Cloud Build API](https://console.cloud.google.com/marketplace/product/google/cloudbuild.googleapis.com), the [Cloud Storage API](https://console.cloud.google.com/flows/enableapi?apiid=storage-api.googleapis.com), and the [IAM service account credentials API](https://console.developers.google.com/apis/library/iamcredentials.googleapis.com).
+These will allow your functions to build in the cloud, access cloud storage and generate signed upload URLs, respectively.*

 Google's Cloud Functions are the ideal place to host the API for our file manager, as the Cloud Storage Node library will automatically connect to our bucket when hosted on Cloud Functions, and Cloud Functions allow us to easily add authentication rules to our functions so that only people signed into the app with an authorized Google account can access them.

+#### Authorizing additional users

+To allow someone else